 Top 5 reasons to get the flu shot

 Wondering whether to get the flu shot this year?
-Stop wondering get the shot!
+Stop wondering and get the shot!
 Here are five great reasons.

 Managing symptoms of the common cold in people with diabetes